nautusproject/bot/README.md

 # lichess-bot
 [![Build Status](https://travis-ci.com/nautusproject/lichess-bot.svg?branch=master)](https://travis-ci.com/nautusproject/lichess-bot)

 This is the code for  [this](https://lichess.org/@/FS-Schach-Super) bot.
-The code is a fork of [ShailChoksi/lichess-bot](https://github.com/ShailChoksi/lichess-bot) and will be developed seperately.
+The code is a fork of [ShailChoksi/lichess-bot](https://github.com/ShailChoksi/lichess-bot) with a few modifications.
+Thanks for the upstream effort.

 ## How to Install